Podantics Podiatry Adelaide

 How to prevent foot problems

 - Check feet daily for any signs of injury or changes.
-You may need a mirror to look at the bottoms of your feet or even get a little help from someone else if required.
+You may need a mirror to look at the bottom of your feet or even get a little help from someone else if required.

 - Wash feet daily and dry well between the toes to avoid problems such as tinea.